Buildings for mission - where to start

-Good and consistent communication, collaboration and research will help you to explain and shape the need for change.
+Good and consistent communication, patience, collaboration and research will help you to explain and shape the need for change.
 People will be attracted by your ideas and will be excited to see something new is happening.
 Inviting individuals and local groups to help develop your building project can be an excellent way of injecting new ideas, skills and energy into your thinking.

 Where to Start?

 The Faculty jurisdiction process:

 - Believes the future of church buildings is ensured by enabling them to evolve to meet changing forms of worship and to be open, accessible and used by the community they serve

 - Is the legal process that enables changes to be made to church buildings that the secular planning process might otherwise deny.

 - Is designed to ensure the best plans have been put forward based on sound needs and sustainable business models.